 12. How much do we have to contribute to the pension scheme?

-The current minimum contribution for 2018/19 that the employer must contribute is 2% of the employee's qualifying earnings between £6,032 and £46,384.
-The total contribution made by employer and employee must be at least 5%.
+For 2020/21, the minimum contribution that the employer must make is 3% of the employee's qualifying earnings between £6,240 and £50,000.
+The total contribution made by employer and employee must be at least 8%.